 Childproof your House

-In the United States, over 2,400 children below 10 years old are treated in emergency rooms due to electrical shock or burns as a result of children tampering with a wall outlet around the home every year.
-Since children are naturally curious, they are more prone to accidents.
-That is why, if you have children in your house, then it is necessary for you to take additional safety measures against electric hazards.
-Electric wirings, electronic appliances, and unused wall outlets can easily pose danger, especially to curious children.
-Therefore, childproofing your house is crucial in ensuring electrical safety in the home.
+In the United States, over 2,400 children below 10 are treated in emergency rooms due to electrical shock or burns as a result of children tampering with a wall outlet around the home every year.
+Electric wiring, electronic appliances, and unused wall outlets can easily pose danger, especially to curious children.

-- Teach your children to not yank or pull the electrical cord from the outlet.
+- Teach your kids not to pull the plug.

 When to Call for Help?